SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 From Selenese to a Program
 --------------------------
-The primary task for using Selenium-RC is to convert your Selenese into a programming language.
+The primary task for using Selenium RC is to convert your Selenese into a programming language.
 In this section, we provide several different language-specific examples.